JJscott/BattsGo/README.md

 ### Packing

 Make sure you have [node.js and npm](https://nodejs.org/)  installed.
-If you don't have `asar` installed already, run:
+If you don't have `asar` installed already, run the following command:

 ```
 $ npm install asar -g